locationtech/geotrellis/docs/guide/spark.rst

         // Simply reduce by the key with a localMax .reduceByKey(_.localMax(_))

-Stiching Tiles into a single GeoTiff
+Stitching Tiles into a single GeoTiff
 ------------------------------------

 This example will show how to start with an